ethanimproving/Family-Ideas/Bible Notes/Let The Dead Bury Their Dead - Pastor Shelley.md

 It only matters what God thinks.
 He is our boss.
 Why would you call Jesus your boss and not treat him like your boss?
 Luke 6:46

-1. Read the Bible
+# 1. Read the Bible

 Delight in doing whatever God wants whenever God wants.
 Have pleasure in it.
 Have the right attitude.
 We may not always know what God wants us to do, so we ask him.
 Psalm 40:7, 143:10

-2.
+# 2. Don't Count The Cose

-It shows how much that God loves us that we would be willing to sacrifice his son.
+It shows how much that God loves us that he would be willing to sacrifice his son.
 How many people would rise up early to do it?
 He didn’t take his time.
 Whatever, whenever.
 Genesis 22:1-4

 How many people are missing out on the blessing of God because of disobedience?
 How many great spiritual journeys has God laid out for you that you missed out on because of disobedience?